-I posit that a world without conflict is a world without real, honest human interaction and growth.
+I posit that a world without conflict is a world without real, honest interaction and growth.
 How can we be honest with each other and experience less stress if we're always trying so hard not to disagree and to keep the peace?
 How can we grow and change together as a people unless we have something to grow against and obstacles to figure out?
 How can we grow without challenge, which is in itself a conflict between us and the environment (which needs us to try harder)?

 Animal Crossing's world rewards grinding hard work, too, but in this way, it rewards peace at all costs.
 And peace, though beautiful in theory, is boring to the human mind and spirit after a while because there is no challenge, no motivation to do better and be better.
 I'm certainly not saying the world of Animal Crossing needs war or hatred, but inevitably the game ends up based in competing with oneself rather than learning how to cooperate with others for goals bigger than oneself.
 It becomes a very lonely existence over time.

 This is more of an annoyance factor, I admit, but I get tired of seeing basic personality profiles with one set way of behaving.
-There are more than just Peppy and Cranky people in the world.
+There are more than just Peppy and Cranky people in the world, after all.
 How about people who are Peppy later in the day, but Cranky when they've been woken up at the butt-crack of dawn and they haven't had good sleep?
 (Not like that's me or anything...
 LOL)

-Animal Crossing's world rewards collecting stuff as if it's the most important thing we'll ever do in-game, and indeed our "real" lives do this as well--tips on how to acquire more money, luxurious possessions, and even exotic experiences is the stuff of many a blog, YouTube channel, and self-help book.
+Animal Crossing's world rewards collecting stuff as if it's the most important thing we'll ever do in-game, and indeed our real lives do this as well--tips on how to acquire more money, luxurious possessions, and even exotic experiences is the stuff of many a blog, YouTube channel, and self-help book.
 But what does "collecting" really mean?
-In my experiences, it leads to months and months of cleaning out a loved one's house after they have died and left all these jumbled possessions behind, a snakeskin of a life shed in papers, gadgets, and half-used toiletries.
+In my experiences, it leads to months and months of cleaning out a loved one's house after they have died and left all these jumbled possessions behind, a snakeskin of a life shed in papers, gadgets, trinkets, and half-used toiletries.